LuaaDev/LightScript/README.md

 # How do I beging?
 <p>
-If you want to start learning about it, then go to LiteScript docs and a big thanks from LuaaDev for using my language 😄
+If you want to start learning about it, then go to the LiteScript documentations and a big thanks for using my language 😄!!
 </p>

-# I do not understand anything
+# I do not understand something
 <p>
 Do not worry!